Audiveris/audiveris/docs/_pages/ui_examples/eyes/README.md

 ## Logical parts

-If we naïvely export our work to say MuseScore, we get something that starts like:
+If we naively export our work to say MuseScore, we get something that starts like:

 ![](./musescore_4_parts.png)